AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 SS a state abstraction that is part_of an abstract state must be exclusively part of this abstract state
+      :Trace Unit: FE 7.1.4 SS a state abstraction that is part_of an abstract state must be exclusively part of this abstract state

 .. centered:: **Dynamic Semantics**